 Varsity Boys’ Tennis

-Cheshire Academy competes in the New England Preparatory School Athletic Council (NEPSAC) Class A Division, the highest division of the league.
-The Cats reached the postseason in each season since 2016.
-They play a challenging schedule that includes programs such as Choate, Deerfield Academy and Brunswick.
+Cheshire Academy competes in the New England Preparatory School Athletic Council (NEPSAC) Class B Division.
+The Cats have been regulars in post-season play in recent years.
+They play a challenging schedule that includes programs such as Choate, Deerfield Academy, and Brunswick.

-The Cats have produced student-athletes who have went on to play at North Carolina State, Marist and Bryant and other schools.
+The Cats have produced many student-athletes who have gone on to play in college.
 While the tennis program is suited for the aspiring college tennis player, it’s also a good fit for the student-athlete who plays recreationally.
 There is also a junior varsity tennis team.

-Home matches are played at the David Markin ’48 Tennis Courts, which features the Harry G. Carpenter ’46 Pavilion.
+Home matches are played on the David Markin ’48 Tennis Courts (nine courts in all), which features the Harry G. Carpenter ’46 Pavilion.

 The Cats have a rich tennis history.
 In the late 1920s, two Cheshire Academy roommates – Sidney Wood and Frank Shields – were destined to meet in the Wimbledon Men’s final a few years later.
 In the late 1940s, some very strong teams were led by future United States Tennis Association president David Markin.